 describe the device and the reports that will be sent.

 RootPresenter Transforms and Routes Inputs

-Generally, the RootPresenter is the singleton process that has detailed and specific knowledge about the entire device, such as details about the display, peripherals, sensors, etc. It takes care of device management details, such as reading out HID reports from Zircon, and packages them into FIDL structs for consumption by Scenic or other entities.
+Generally, the RootPresenter is the singleton process that has detailed and specific knowledge about the entire device, such as details about the display, peripherals, sensors, etc. It takes care of device management details, such as reading out InputReports reports from Drivers, and packages them into FIDL structs for consumption by Scenic or other entities.